We all know that a teacher’s job is to nurture and educate a child.

 - Relooking and downsizing the staff-child ratio in childcare/preschool centres.
 As of 18 April 2013, the staff-child ratio are as followed:

 - If the installation of CCTVs should be a compulsory requisite for all childcare centres and preschools

 - Calling for a more stringent and thorough selection of preschool/childcare teachers

 Indeed, what the teacher did was inappropriate and wrong.
 And no matter what valid reasons the teacher may have, whether it’s due to stress, family or personal problems, the physical and emotional damage has already been inflicted.
 Raising a child in today’s era is not a simple task.
 And as parents, we all know the trials and tribulations of being one.

-Although it is hard to not allow our emotions come to play, in the midst of all the negativity and harsh speech, let us take a moment to step back and reflect.
+Although it is hard to not allow our emotions to come into play, in the midst of all the negativity and harsh speech, let us take a moment to step back and reflect.

 Let us try to move beyond the criticism.